Ethical Lending In Australia

 - What causes they support.

-Ethical banks may choose not to lend to the fossil fuel industry.
+Ethical banks may choose not to lend to the fossil fuel industry or fund projects which are focused on mining.
 Or they may choose to invest their money in renewable energy.
 They may have a social and environment conscience and don’t get involved in weapons manufacture.
 Or are involved with the promotion animal welfare.
 They may stay away from tobacco companies, human exploitation, gambling and pornography too.

 Another way of looking at it is through the lens of what values you hold and what matters most to you.
 For example, if you ride to work, buy from local farmer’s markets, use a reusable coffee cup and do everything in your power to reduce your carbon footprint then chances are you are very environmentally conscious.
 But if you then bank with or inadvertently invest in a bank which supports the fossil fuel industry, then you are not banking within the bounds of your own ethics.